QuantomCoder/xrpl-nft-autominter/README.md

 # What's Next

-Future updates will include features such as minting and support for various cloud providers like GCP, Azure, IBM, Oracle, and Alibaba Cloud.
+Future updates will include features such as minting and support for various cloud providers like Azure, IBM, Oracle, and Alibaba Cloud.
 It will also support IPFS providers such as Infura, Fleek, Temporal, and Textile.
 Additionally, there will be options for minting with and without JSON metadata.